How to Predict Bidder Behavior at Charity Auctions

 Bidders who've abandoned wins before are likely to do so again.

-If abandoned wins are an issue, create a plan for bidders who don’t pay—whether that’s a statement in your terms and conditions stating winners are obliged to pay, or setting a time limit before the item is given to the second place winner.
+If abandoned wins are an issue, create a plan for bidders who don't pay, whether that's a statement in your terms and conditions stating winners are obliged to pay, or setting a time limit before the item is given to the second place winner.

 What Past Bidding Behavior Does NOT Predict